 Proposed Transmission Line's Risks Outweigh Benefits

-CMP has been unable to demonstrate that this transmission line would provide any environmental benefits, such as a reduction in climate-changing emissions.
-CMP claims that the NECEC would provide “clean energy” to New England but admits that it does not actually know where this energy would come from, beyond being supplied by Hydro-Québec (HQ).
+Despite CMP's claims that the NECEC would provide "clean energy" to New England, CMP has been unable to demonstrate that this transmission line would provide any reduction in climate-changing emissions and admits that it does not actually know where this energy would come from, beyond being supplied by Hydro-Québec (HQ).
 Research has shown that hydroelectric power from northern boreal reservoirs like those operated by Hydro-Québec can generate far more climate change emissions than previously recognized .
 Without knowing more about the source of the power, it is impossible to determine the magnitude and significance of those emissions.

 CMP has also failed to demonstrate that its proposed contract with Hydro-Québec would not merely redirect existing power supplies, now used in Canada or New York, to MA instead.
 Re-directing existing power supplies to a new buyer does not benefit the climate.
-If selling hydroelectric power to New England over the NECEC line results in current Hydro-Québec hydroelectric power customers having to switch to other sources of power, such as coal or natural gas, the NECEC project would actually harm our climate.
+If selling hydroelectric power to New England over the NECEC line results in current Hydro-Québec hydroelectric power customers having to switch to other sources of power, such as coal or natural gas, the NECEC project would definitely not reduce climate-changing emissions and could actually harm our climate.

 What are the Environmental and Climate Concerns of CMP's Proposed Transmission Line?

 NRCM opposes this project because of significant concerns about the environmental impact of the transmission line combined with the potential that the project will provide no reductions in climate-changing emissions and might harm local renewable energy development.
 NRCM is also very concerned about statements from the LePage Administration about the NECEC, specifically the Administration’s promising to “push it right through” the permitting process.
 Maine people deserve a fair, science-based review, not a rush to judgment that benefits two foreign-owned companies.